 Heart Disease and Diuretics

-Before a diuretic is prescribed, tell your doctor if you are taking other medications for high blood pressure, digoxin, indomethacin, probenecid, or corticosteroids (prednisone).
+Before a diuretic is prescribed, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.